...

 Understanding these requirements from the start ensures your project goes smoothly, from the initial design to the final sign-off.
 Working with an experienced installer who knows both the state and local codes can save you a lot of headaches.
 They’ll handle the details so you can focus on how great your new fence will look.
 At A G Vinyl Fencing, we manage the entire process, ensuring your glass railings and fences are not only stunning but also fully compliant with all safety standards.

-Breaking Down the California Building Code
+What the California Building Code Says About Fences

 The main set of rules you’ll need to follow is the California Building Code (CBC), often referred to as Title 24.
 This code establishes the minimum safety standards for construction across the state, including glass fences and railings.
 For railings on stairs, the code requires a height between 34 and 38 inches.
 For balconies, decks, and other open-sided walking surfaces, the railing must be at least 42 inches high.